WPChill/download-monitor/readme.txt

 4. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.

 == Changelog ==
+= 5.0.10 - 23.0.2024 =
+Fixed: Check user capability when enabling Shop ( thanks to @truonghuuphuc for reporting )

 = 5.0.9 - 29.08.2024 =
 Fixed: Security update when exporting single Download CPT